rohankanhaisingh/Performance-Log/README.md

 CREDITS: The background videos are from Pexels.
 I am not sponsored by Pexels, I just like their free-to-use videos.

-NOTE: Please not copy or share any of these file without the permission of the owner (Rohan Kanhaising).
+NOTE: Please do not copy or share any of these file without permission of the owner (Rohan Kanhaisingh).
 I spent a lot of time and energy into this project and I really like working on it.
 Wait...
 This makes no sense...
 This application is open-source, why would you not be able to copy and share any of these files.
 I actually have no idea lol

 I hope you guys like this project :).